nats-nui/k8s/README.md

 ```

 ## Customization
-Check `values.yaml` to customize enable ingress and customize the install
+Check `values.yaml` to enable ingress and customize the install